jonasbn/til/curl/multiple_urls_to_multiple_files.md

 The tools are a combination of the curlys `{` and `}`, which markup the URL and the `#N` where `N` in the number indicating the sequence of the curlys.
 The `-o` flag is used to specify the output file name.

 I have access to a service that sends me a list of URLs in a JSON document.
-I can retrive these using `curl` and `jq` in combination and I can then use `xargs` and `curl` to download all the files.
+I can retrieve these using `curl` and `jq` in combination and I can then use `xargs` and `curl` to download all the files.

 ```bash
 curl -X GET 'workservice.servingjsonwithlistofurls.plz' \